Importing data from Hive, S3, MongoDB, and other systems

 --proxy |

-Path to YTsaurus proxy for the YTsaurus cluster where SPYT should run |
+Path to the proxy in the YTsaurus cluster where SPYT should run. |

 --pool |

-Resource pool in YTsaurus to run SPYT in |
+Resource pool in YTsaurus to run SPYT in. |

 --executor-timeout |

-Timeout for idle Spark workers |
+Idle timeout for Spark executors. |

 --executor-tmpfs-limit |

-Size of tmpfs partition for Spark workers |
+Size of tmpfs partition for Spark executors. |

 The following input specifiers are supported: